JessupByun/synthbench/README.md

 ## Research Overview

-- **Undergraduate Researcher:** Jessup Byun, UCLA
-- **Research Mentor:** Xiaofeng Lin, PhD Statistics, UCLA
-- **Faculty Advisor:** Prof. Guang Cheng, UCLA Trustworthy AI Lab
+This repository contains the codebase for my research conducted at the UCLA Trustworthy AI Lab, exploring synthetic tabular data generators with a specific focus on assessing the fidelity, utility, diversity, and privacy of synthetic data.

 ---

-This repository contains the codebase for my research conducted at the UCLA Trustworthy AI Lab, exploring synthetic tabular data generators with a specific focus on assessing the fidelity, utility, diversity, and privacy of synthetic data.

 ## Project Description